‹ Back to New at Amity Blog

 Understanding of finance at a basic level is very important for managers, as they assist in inducing monetary stability for the company.
 The orientation training deals with budgeting and forecasting and financial analyses.

-• Financial Analysis: Relying on financial analysis for better decision-making.
+• Financial Analysis: Relies on financial analysis in making better decisions.

-• Project Costing: Assessing project costs and costs of other programmes.
+• Project Costing: Assessing costs of projects and costs of other programmes.

 5. Project Management